-In January of each year, Leapfrog publishes a timeline of when they will extract data from hospitals' survey results and CMS.
-They also provide dates for a 3-week courtesy review, during which hospitals can review the data that's been collected for accuracy and raise any concerns with their help desk.
+In January of each year, Leapfrog publishes a timeline of when they will extract data from hospitals' survey results as well as pull it from CMS.
+They also provide dates for a three-week courtesy review, during which hospitals can review the data that's been collected for accuracy and raise any concerns with Leapfrog's help desk.